-3 But the Lord is faithful, who will strengthen you and guard you from the wicked one.
-13 4 We have confidence in the Lord concerning you, that you both do and will do the things we command.
-14 5 Now may the Lord direct your hearts into the love of God and into the perseverance of Christ.
-15
+3 But the Lord is faithful, who will strengthen you and guard you from the malignant one.
+1 4 We have confidence in Sovereign concerning you, that you both do and will do the things we command.
+2 5 Now may the Lord direct your hearts into the love of God and into the perseverance of Christ.
+3